albjeremias/Kaiwa/Readme.md

 Application configuration is taken from `config.json` file.
-Server configuration is an object stored in the `server` property; correspondingly, the configuration accessible from the cliens side goes to the `client` property.
+Server configuration is an object stored in the `server` property; correspondingly, the configuration accessible from the client side goes to the `client` property.

 `sasl` is optional parameter that can be used to configure the authentication scheme.
 It can be a single string or a priority list.
 The default priorities as